ajz34/PyCrawfordProgProj/README.md

 This tutorial is intended to touch on many, but certainly not all, of the fundamentals of Python/PySCF programming with an emphasis on quantum chemistry.

 Currently, the author is not going to write fundamentals of python.
 So, before heading to the first project, the reader is suggested to review his/hers comprehension of python.
-Knowledge of other languages with OOP (object-oriented programming), and scientific calculation/simulation software (e.g., Matlab, Mathematica, etc.) is also appreciated.
+Knowledge of other languages with OOP (object-oriented programming), and scientific calculation/simulation softwares (e.g., `MATLAB` and `Wolfram Mathematica`) is also appreciated.

 To begin work on the projects, you can create a clone of this repository.
 First, navigate to the directory where you would like to keep your programming projects.
 Then create the clone by this command